-Chrome wheels and other chrome trim may be damaged if the vehicle is not washed after driving on roads that have been sprayed with magnesium, calcium, or sodium chloride.
-These chlorides are used on roads for conditions such as ice and dust.
+Chrome wheels and chrome wheel trim may be damaged if the vehicle is not washed after driving (Continued)

+on roads that have been sprayed with magnesium chloride or calcium chloride.
+These are used on roads for conditions such as dust and ice.
 Always wash the chrome with soap and water after exposure.

-To avoid surface damage, do not use strong soaps, chemicals, abrasive polishes, cleaners, brushes, or cleaners that contain acid on aluminum or chrome-plated wheels.
-Use only approved cleaners.
-Also, never drive a vehicle with aluminum or chrome-plated wheels through an automatic car wash that uses silicone carbide tire cleaning brushes.
+To avoid surface damage on wheels and wheel trim, do not use strong soaps, chemicals, abrasive polishes, cleaners, or brushes.
+Use only GM approved cleaners.
+Do not drive the vehicle through an automatic car wash that uses silicone carbide tire/wheel cleaning brushes.
 Damage could occur and the repairs would not be covered by the vehicle warranty.